 Appropriate Teletherapy Environment

 Setting the stage for video therapy is very important.
-It is respectful to the client to make sure that the environment that you and your client will be "meeting in" and that your client will be viewing virtually is clean, warm, and clinically appropriate.
+It is respectful to the client to make sure that the environment that you and your client will be "meeting in", the space your client will be viewing virtually is clean, warm, and clinically appropriate.

-Note: I included the photo to the left as I like the space and feel of this home office.
+Note: I included the photo to the left because I like the feel of this home office.
 But you can also create a cozy private space if you do not have an extra room.

 As discussed previously, the main consideration is making sure that your space is confidential, that sound is not carrying between walls, and that it is private.